cpfaff/rbefdata_paper/paper/rbefdata.md

 challenges like data exploration and processing.

-With a growing awareness on the value of data, much effort was put into building data management platforms, that preserve all kinds of environmental and historic data.
+With a growing awareness on the value of data, much effort was put into building data management portals, that preserve all kinds of environmental and historic data.
 Solutions emerged in different scientific disciplines that provide data management plans for small scale projects as well as for large data producing, long term or remote sensing collaborations (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-An ongoing trend here is the development of integrative databases and data platforms (TRY, GBIF).
+An ongoing trend here is the development of integrative databases and data portals (TRY, GBIF).
 They serve as nodes that collect data from smaller databases of a certain domain and enable researchers to access a wide range of relevant data, all from one place.
-In fact, these platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
+In fact, these portals offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
 Even tough this improves the situation in data preservation, there is still reluctance to use them extensively as researchers fear to give away and loose the control over their